hwiminPark/ECON-495-Project/README.md

 - **Key Insights:**
   - **Age and Checking Account Balance:** These were the most influential factors in predicting savings potential.
 Older individuals and those with higher checking account balances tended to have higher savings.
-  - **Clusters Identified:** Cluster analysis revealed distinct groups, including younger individuals with lower savings and older individuals with more substantial savings.
   - **Residual Patterns:** Residuals analysis indicated a potential bias in predicting savings for low-income individuals, suggesting areas for further model refinement.

 ## Implications